Thursday, 16 April 2026

 The optics are set in 6 elements in 6 groups, with the aperture blades sitting behind the 3rd element.
 The elements are in set logically into 1st/2nd elements as one removal block and the 3rd element.
 The final 3 elements are extracted from the rear and aside from the usual lacquer on a first logical block, access relatively easy.

+Be careful when removing the rear element - its almost impossible to tell which way it should face, although if you install it wrong test images will show you.
 As with all rear elements, be careful of use an air blower on the 2nd-last element - blowing on it will invariable kick up the spacer and element and can confuse you for orientation.
 Luckily the 5th element here is clear and the spacer has a flatter edge that sits on the 5th element.

 5th element sitting behind a spacer